Decoding algorithms for surface codes: Decoders for surface codes

 \subsubsection{Aftermath of neglecting DQMLD}

-The excellent performance of BP as a decoding algorithm for classical random-like codes, such as LDPC codes and turbo codes \cite{classicTurbo, dBs}, is well-documented.
-In fact, classical LDPC codes are essentially capacity-achieving when decoded via BP \cite{dBs}.
+The excellent performance of BP as a decoding algorithm for classical random-like codes, such as LDPC codes and turbo codes \cite{dBs}, is well-documented.
+In fact, classical LDPC codes essentially {achieve theoretical performance limits} when decoded via BP \cite{dBs}.
 For this reason, along with their finite-rate guarantees, the design of so-called `good'\footnote{By `good' error correction codes we refer to codes whose number of encoded logical qubits and distance increase in a polynomial manner with the number of physical qubits.
-Essentially, $k, d \approx O(n)$.} quantum LDPC codes has been a long-pursued topic in the field of QEC.
-Although the existence of sparse codes exhibiting such favorable parameter scaling remained unproven for the past two decades, groundbreaking results by Panteleev and Kalachev \cite{qldpc4} as well as \cite{fiber, balanced, QuantumTanner} have finally shown that quantum analogues of robust LDPC codes do actually exist.
-However, this only addresses half of the problem (the code design aspect), as there are further quantum-specific challenges in terms of decoding.
-Quantum codes manifest a phenomenon known as degeneracy \cite{reviewpat, logicalsparse, super1, degen2, degen3, NP1, qldpc2}, which has no classical equivalent.
-This poses a quandary that the classical version of BP cannot resolve, as it is designed for a classical environment in which degeneracy is not present.
+Essentially, $k, d \approx \mathcal{O}(n)$.} quantum LDPC codes has been a long-pursued topic in the field of QEC.
+Although the existence of sparse codes exhibiting such favorable parameter scaling remained unproven for the past two decades, groundbreaking results by Panteleev and Kalachev \cite{qldpc4} as well as \cite{fiber, balanced, QuantumTanner} have finally shown that quantum analogues of robust LDPC codes do actually exist. {In light of these results and given the overhead advantages that quantum LDPC codes offer when compared to surface codes, industry leading companies have begun studying their commercial viability, as was shown in recently published results for circuit-level performance of quantum LDPC-based memories \cite{bravyildpc, QuEra}.}